 Singer Start 1306

 The Singer 1306 has been designed for beginners.
-It is very simple, and has the basic features you need to begin sewing.
+It is very simple, so don’t expect it to jump for joy at heavyweight fabrics and intensive sewing sessions, but it has all the basic features you need to begin sewing.
 It comes with 6 built in stitches plus a four-step buttonhole.
 This machine is a good choice if you want to dabble with some simple sewing, and have a tight budget.
 The controls are clear and simple so it’s a welcoming option if you’re not confident about where to begin.

 Best rated sewing machines for beginners, under £300